-“We gotta get in back of the bar now,” Jason wasn’t even looking at me.
-He was already heading back in the direction we had just came.
+“We gotta get in the back of the bar now,” Jason wasn’t even looking at me.
+He was already heading back in the direction we had just come.
 I chased after him saying “What, we gotta work?”
-He turned right at the front doors, looked me in the eye and stated.
+He turned right at the front doors, looked me in the eye, and stated.
 “The Ayatollah quit.
 Walked out.
 Did the night banks and left.
 He’s already on a plane to Houston.”
 I was stunned.
 I thought to myself, “Steve had quit.
 What the fuck does this mean?”
 I was so up and now I was down.
 I thought I should ask Louie about this.
-Then I dismissed that idea.
+Then, I dismissed that idea.

 Jason and I pushed through the packed bar and out onto the street.
 Then we went our separate ways down Bourbon Street.

-The 3 of us stared at each other a minute at this situation and then we busted out laughing cause it was so obvious to them.
+The three of us stared at each other a minute over this situation and then we busted out laughing 'cause it had been so obvious to them.
 I had been oblivious to it all.
 George continued “I’m sure Louie already knows and when we get to Jewel’s tonight he’ll be like a peacock with all those pretty feathers out and struttin–even more than usual.”
-At that we all started laughing again—everything was starting to seem so funny I couldn’t stop.
+At that, we all started laughing again—everything was starting to seem so funny I couldn’t stop.

-I got a shot schnapps for both of us.
+I got a shot of schnapps for both of us.
 I just needed to get the bitter taste outta my mouth.
-We relieved the afternoon bartenders who seemed awfully nervous, and then we were behind that bar a from late afternoon until way after midnight.
-He was right—we needed those shots.
+We relieved the afternoon bartenders who seemed awfully nervous, and then we were behind that bar from late afternoon until way after midnight.
+He was right—we did need those shots.

-“Let’s get outta here,” I said and we made it to the double doors of Jewel’s and out into the night, grabbing each other and stopping to making out, on the sidewalk and up against brick walls.
+“Let’s get outta here,” I said, and we made it to the double doors of Jewel’s and out into the night, grabbing each other and stopping to make out, on the sidewalk and up against brick walls.
 The rain was starting.
 You could feel the big drops and I asked Dennis if he wanted to come home with me.
 “Fuck yeah!”

 We ran down the street towards Bourbon, taking off our shirts, getting soaked, both very high and horny.
 I somehow got my keys out of my soaked jeans with Dennis all over me and opened the gate and got into the house.
 Dennis was impressed with the place and stopped to check out the stairs, the parlor, the height of the ceilings.

 I suddenly remembered Clyde said I could have the front big bedroom tonight.
 The main house was quiet, the guests were gone or not home, so we tore up the stairs and into the big bedroom, landing on the big bed, tearing our jeans and boots off.
 We couldn’t keep our mouths off each other.
-Naked with raging hard-ons, we rolled around on the bed suckin and fuckin while outside the raining was coming down hard and lightening and thunder was hitting all around us.
-Then I had a wild inspiration and got up and opened the high window that opened onto the front gallery.
+Naked with raging hard-ons, we rolled around on the bed suckin and fuckin while outside the rain was coming down hard and lightening and thunder were hitting all around us.
+Then, I had a wild inspiration and got up and opened the high window that led onto the front gallery.
 I pulled Dennis outside.
 We were right over the sidewalk on Bourbon Street.
-There was hardly a soul on the street now, but if anyone looked up they would two naked guys grinding, humping and kissing up against the wrought iron railing.
+There was hardly a soul on the street now, but, if anyone looked up they would see two naked guys grinding, humping, and kissing up against the wrought iron railing.
 I pushed Dennis down onto the roof of the gallery and nailed him hard.
-We could hear people running from the rain right under us.
+We could hear people running from the rain right below us.
 The rain was falling hard now on us as we wrestled and fucked on those rough roof boards until we both came.
 We dragged ourselves back into the bedroom and fell into bed, holding each other and making out and we laughed until we fell asleep, waking every now and then to make out some more and fuck.

 “What has happened tonight?
 Where the hell am I?”
 He asked at some point as I lay there beside him, rubbing his chest.
 I started to say something about the bar and the house, and him and me, but then stopped.
 I kissed him instead.
-There were no words I could could say then, that could possibly describe all that had happened over the course of that weekend.
-That would have to wait for another time, when I truly could better understand what a place I had been dropped into.
-We fell asleep in that big ol bed, in that big ol house, and those big ol clouds dropping that rain washing away all the sins of Mardi Gras.
+There were no words I could say then that could possibly describe all that had happened over the course of that weekend.
+That would have to wait for another time when I truly could better understand what a place I had been dropped into.
+We fell asleep in that big ole bed, in that big ole house, and those big ole clouds dropping that rain, washing away all the sins of Mardi Gras.